amm009uk/MultiSensor/README.md

 - One temperature
 - Up to four reed switches (door/window type)

 You don't need all the sensors.
-Each sensor is disabled/enabled through MultiSensor\src\User.h
+Each sensor may be disabled/enabled through MultiSensor\src\User.h

 Each sensor sends its own MQTT message.